Lymphoma & related disorders

 Molecular / cytogenetics description

-• Hodgkin and Reed-Sternberg cells = B cells with clonal immunoglobulin heavy chain rearrangements (microdissection of Hodgkin and Reed-Sternberg cells required for detection) (Blood 2000;95:1443)
+• Hodgkin and Reed-Sternberg cells = B cells with clonal immunoglobulin heavy chain rearrangements (microdissection of Hodgkin and Reed-Sternberg cells is required for detection) (Blood 2000;95:1443)

 • Immunoglobulin gene expression silenced in Hodgkin and Reed-Sternberg cells (Blood 2000;95:1443)